Danitegue/PCBREWER/README.md

 - **2 - Install Python:**

-  I personally have tested pcbasic with two versions of python:
+  I personally have tested pcbasic with the following versions of python:
   - 2.7.18 32bits (the latest 2.x version of python) -> Installer here: https://www.python.org/downloads/release/python-2718/
   - 3.8.10 32bits (the latest 3.x version that is compatible with win7.
 In theory is not compatible with win xp) -> Installer here https://www.python.org/downloads/release/python-3810/